A Rock Bottom Bodyweight One-Legged Squat is a single leg squat performed with your back foot on a bench or chair.

 Sean Schniederjan, RKC

-PS: If you or your clients or both have tight hips or ankles, do not miss the free, exclusive video tomorrow.
+PS: If you or your clients have tight hips or ankles, do not miss the free, exclusive video tomorrow.